Anonymity (Arrested Persons) Bill [HL]

 Overview

-This bill aims to prevent the publication of identifying information about individuals arrested for an offence in England and Wales until they are formally charged.
-It sets out exceptions where publication might be allowed and defines penalties for violations.
+This bill aims to prevent the publication of identifying information about individuals arrested in England and Wales before they are formally charged with a crime.
+It sets out exceptions to this restriction and defines penalties for violations.

 Description